cdelker/schemdraw/docs/usage/placement.rst

     d.draw()

-Loop currents can be added using :py:class:`schemdraw.elements.lines.LoopCurrent`.
-The class requires a list of 4 existing elements surrounding the loop.
+Loop currents can be added using :py:class:`schemdraw.elements.lines.LoopCurrent`, given a list of 4 existing elements surrounding the loop.

 .. jupyter-execute::
     :hide-code: